Science and the Catholic Church: Humani generis

-Fides et Ratio
+Fides et ratio

-Fides et ratio is a Papal Encyclical that Pope John Paul II Promulgated on the 14th of September 1998, "On the Relationship between Faith and Reason".
+Fides et ratio is a Papal encyclical that Pope John Paul II promulgated on 14 September 1998, "On the Relationship between Faith and Reason".
 In the encyclical, Pope John Paul II addressed the relationship between faith and reason, the first to do so since Pope Leo XIII in 1879, with his encyclical Aeterni Patris.
 Pope John Paul II described the relationship between faith and reason as 'two wings on which the human spirit rises to the contemplation of truth'.

 'This is why I make this strong and insistent appeal—not, I trust, untimely—that faith and philosophy recover the profound unity which allows them to stand in harmony with their nature without compromising their mutual autonomy.
 The parrhesia of faith must be matched by the boldness of reason.'

 In his 1998 encyclical, Pope John Paul II gave an example to the faithful of how to defend faith, without shunning reason.
 Following and supporting the long tradition of Christian Theology and Philosophy.
 The Catholic Church has always purported a thesis of harmony between Science and Religion, despite the growing trend of conflict being purported between the two.
 Through Fides et ratio Pope John Paul II reinforced the Church's stance upon the relationship between Science and The Catholic Church.
-'The Church remains profoundly convinced that faith and reason “mutually support each other”; each influences the other, as they offer to each other a purifying critique and a stimulus to pursue the search for deeper understanding.'
+'The Church remains profoundly convinced that faith and reason "mutually support each other"; each influences the other, as they offer to each other a purifying critique and a stimulus to pursue the search for deeper understanding.'

 'Similarly, fundamental theology should demonstrate the profound compatibility that exists between faith and its need to find expression by way of human reason fully free to give its assent.
-Faith will thus be able “to show fully the path to reason in a sincere search for the truth.
+Faith will thus be able "to show fully the path to reason in a sincere search for the truth.
 Although faith, a gift of God, is not based on reason, it can certainly not dispense with it.
-At the same time, it becomes apparent that reason needs to be reinforced by faith, to discover horizons it cannot reach on its own”.'
+At the same time, it becomes apparent that reason needs to be reinforced by faith, to discover horizons it cannot reach on its own".'